-Our condensed financial statements have been prepared in accordance with GAAP.
+Our condensed financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP).
 The preparation of condensed financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and contingencies as of the date of the financial statements and reported amounts of revenues and expenses during the reporting periods.
 We evaluate our estimates on an ongoing basis.
 We base our estimates on historical experience and on other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 However, future events may cause us to change our assumptions and estimates, which may require adjustment.
 Actual results could differ from these estimates.